thiagoa/thiagoa.github.io/_posts/2021-07-29-command-line-history-tricks.markdown

 - `!!:A-B` - Arguments A to B of the previous command
 - `!-2:A-B` - Arguments A to B of the penultimate command
 - `!-3:A-B` - Arguments A to B of the antepenultimate command
-- `!pattern:A-B` - Argument A to B of the previous command that starts with `pattern`
+- `!pattern:A-B` - Arguments A to B of the previous command that starts with `pattern`

 Where A and B are integers starting from 0.
 The general pattern is: